evanwill/power-browser/content/web/urls.md

 In these platforms content, templates, and metadata are usually stored in a database.
 For example, the popular [content management systems](https://en.wikipedia.org/wiki/Content_management_system) [WordPress](https://wordpress.com/) and [Drupal](https://www.drupal.org/) use the scripting language PHP and database MySQL.
 This enables complex interactivity such as comments, customized views, user management, and a web-based admin interface.

+## My IP Address

+Internet Protocol addresses (IP Address) are numbers assigned to identify computers connected to a network, allowing devices to connect sort of like a phone number.
+The standard is managed by the [Internet Assigned Numbers Authority (IANA)](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority).

+When you connect to a network, you computer gets assigned an IP address.
+Try searching for "my ip address" on Google to check yours!